A Brief History

 Ultimately 5 people were convicted of manslaughter and other negligent crimes, including 2 company executives and 3 of the ship’s officers.
 Sentences ranged from just under 3 years in prison to 1 year.
 The helmsman was found to have steered the wrong way, even though the Captain had given the proper direction.
 The Captain was convicted of various crimes and given a sentence of 16 years in jail.
 The trial had revealed the Captain had his mistress aboard the ship, a woman whose presence on the bridge at the time of the accident contributed to the confusion and pandemonium.
 Other testimony was offered that claimed the Captain tried to get officers on the bridge to lie about the cause of the wreck, claiming the ship had been in a blackout condition.
 The Costa Cruises company itself avoided being put on trial, though a million-euro fine was levied against the company (small potatoes compared to $2 billion salvage cost and the loss of the ship!).
 Of course, many of the passengers and their families have outstanding lawsuits against the cruise line.
 Maritime regulations were changed to disallow cruise ships from “saluting” people on shore by sailing close to the shore to give onlookers a thrill.

-Questions for Students (and others): Have you ever been on a sea cruise?
+Question for students (and subscribers): Have you ever been on a sea cruise?
 If so, how was your experience?
 Would you consider going on a cruise in the future?
 Where would you like to take a cruise?
 Have you heard about the various disastrous cruise experiences of the past few years?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!